jonasbergstroem/Stable-homology-of-braid-groups-and-moduli-of-hyperelliptic-curves/README.md

 # Stable-homology-of-braid-groups-and-moduli-of-hyperelliptic-curves

-Data computed in connection with the article [BDPW]: *Hyperelliptic curves, the scanning map, and moments of families of quadratic $L$-functions*, arXiv:2302.07664, by Jonas Bergström, Adrian Diaconu, Dan Petersen and Craig Westerland.
+Data computed in connection with the article [BDPW]: *Hyperelliptic curves, the scanning map, and moments of families of quadratic L-functions*, arXiv:2302.07664, by Jonas Bergström, Adrian Diaconu, Dan Petersen and Craig Westerland.

 ## Description of data